4 minute read

 Real-time data ingestion plays a significant role in instances where there’s a requirement of extracting, processing, and loading your data to provide insights that impact the strategy and product.

-For instance, data from power grids need to be extracted, processed, analyzed, and loaded in real-time to prevent transmission errors and power outages.
+For instance, data from power grids need to be extracted, processed, analysed, and loaded in real-time to prevent transmission errors and power outages.

 3. Lambda-based data ingestion